What is an illegal eviction?

 How can I get a court order to get back in my apartment after an illegal lockout?

-If the police will not or cannot get you back into the apartment, you will need to go to the Housing Court in your borough and do an illegal lock out case.
-You will need a mailing or delivery address (not a Post Office Box) for the person who locked you out, or for the person who is responsible.
+If you do not feel safe calling the police or if the police cannot or will not let you back into your apartment, you will need to go to the Housing Court in your borough and file an illegal lock out case.
+You will need a mailing or delivery address (not a PO Box) for the person who locked you out, or for the person who is responsible.
 For example, if the super locked you out under the orders of the landlord, you can start this case against the landlord.
 However, if a roommate or prime tenant locked you out, you will need to sue the roommate or prime tenant.